mnit-rtmc/iris/docs/gate_arms.md

 † `Change` is only enabled if a [device action] is configured with the `ga_change` phase.
-Operators should use this phase to warn motorists when the gates will soon be closing or opening.
+Operators should use this phase to warn motorists when the gates will soon be changing.
 After checking the verification cameras, the next phase can be selected.

-None of these phases can be requested automatically by the system -- an operator must **manually** request them.

 DMS messages for these are displayed to the right of the camera view, for up to two signs.